icanzilb/EasyAnimation/README.md

 `animateWithDuration:animations:` is really handy but chaining one animation after another is a major pain (especially if we are talking about more than 2 animations).

-`EasyAnimation` allows you to simply use a similar method to just chain more than one animations.
+**EasyAnimation** allows you to use a method to just chain two or more animations together.
 Call `animateAndChainWithDuration:delay:options:animations:completion:` and then chain to it more animations like this:

 <table width="100%">
 <tr>